Handling Customer Support Requests

 • When possible, create ticket while speaking with customer so you can use correct ticket template and view questions to ask to get relevant info.
 Take your time to record the information accurately.

-• Always start with the Category!
+• Always start with the Ticket Category!

 • Continue with a ticket template if one is applicable.